 - Nike: Once again, only two points as Nike’s store locator only offers basic information and no information about 3rd party stores that carry Nike’s products.

 - Puma: Like the other two-point-brands, Puma only lists basic information and no sign of any 3rd party stores on the store locator.

 2. Pre-Shopping Services

-In the second area of my cross channel experience research I tried to understand the Pre-Shopping service.
+In the second area of our cross channel experience research we tried to understand the Pre-Shopping service.
 Pre-shopping service covers the quality and quantity of customer focused services available before consumers decided to make a purchase.
 They include Click & Collect, social media information, or ease of use.

 - Asics: Asics only scored one point in this category as there was almost no sign of cross channel experience like Click & Collect anywhere on the website or on social media.
 While the store did feature a community space, the online sign-up was done through a Facebook group with little to no interaction with the community.

 - Adidas: While two points are nothing to boast of, Adidas did perform slightly better than most.
 The reason for this is Adidas’ superior social media presence and the option for customers to pick up their orders at any of the Collect+ stations around the country – even if orders could not be picked up at Adidas stores.